by Bruce Hoby

 72,731,979 voters didn't cast their ballots for the president.

-When people around the world wonder how the American people could have voted for Donald Trump, they should be reminded that 54% of the voters didn't.
-Donald Trump lost the popular vote by a convincing majority.***
+When people around the world wonder how the American people could have voted for President Trump, they should be reminded that 54% of the voters didn't.
+President Trump lost the popular vote by a convincing majority.*** (It appears he didn't even want the job anyway.)

-When the President sees the protest of his behavior and policies, he should be reminded that 54% of the voters didn't vote for him.
+When President Trump experiences resistance of his ignorant behavior and policies, he should be reminded that 54% of the voters didn't vote for him.

-Resistance is not coming from a fringe discontented minority; its voice is rooted in the the majority who did not vote for this president.
+Resistance is not coming from a fringe discontented minority; its voice is rooted in the the majority who did not vote for president Trump.

-When the president's staff complain about the media or the public's negative reaction to the incompetence and corruption of the White House, they should be reminded that 54% of the voters didn't vote for Donald Trump
+When President Trump and his staff regularly complain about the media or the public's negative reaction to the incompetence and corruption of the White House, they should be reminded that 54% of the voters didn't vote for this president.

-Republicans run the White House, both houses of congress, the supreme court and most governorships in US states and Donald Trump blames his ongoing incompetence on the media and impotent Democrats.
-The President should regularly be reminded that his failure is rooted in one fact: 54% didn't vote for Donald Trump!
+Republicans run it all: the White House, both houses of congress, the supreme court and most governorships in US states and President Trump blames his ongoing incompetence on the media, former US President, Barack Hussein Obama, and Hillary Clinton (who hasn't been in office since 2013).
+President Trump should regularly be reminded that resistance to his failure is rooted in one fact: 54% didn't vote for President Trump.

 *Even considering the President's lie that 5 million people voted for Hillary Clinton illegally, and subtracting those votes, a solid majority of voters still didn't vote for Donald Trump.